-Formed by the junction of Deep and Jacksons Creeks on the northern boundary of the Municipality, Maribyrnong River is the main waterway that passes through Brimbank City.
+Formed by the junction of Deep Creek and Jacksons Creek on the northern boundary of the Municipality, the Maribyrnong River is the main waterway that passes through Brimbank City.
 Kororoit Creek is the second major waterway that flows through the Municipality, passing through roughly the southern half of the City.

 Water level rises through Brimbank are expected to occur fairly rapidly following a heavy rainfall event.
 Flooding on Kororoit, Taylors, Steele & Jones Creeks tends to rise and fall quickly.